Kato meets Bakry-\'Emery: Consequences for limit spaces

-In order to apply Cheeger and Colding's theorem, we showed a Reifenberg property for these balls by using two key results: \begin{itemize} \item the almost monotonicity of the heat ratio (that is to say Theorem \ref{Theo:heatratio} for the special value $s=t/2=\tau/4$); \item a rigidity result for $\RCD(0,n)$ spaces $(Z,d_Z,\cH^n)$ for which there exist $\tau>0$ and $z\in Z$ such that $(4\pi \tau)^{\frac n2}\, H(\tau,z,z)=1$ (see \cite[End of Proof of Theorem 5.9]{CMT2}). \end{itemize} Similarly, the almost monotonicity of the volume ratio granted by \tref{th:AlmostBishopGromov} and the rigidity of $\RCD(0,n)$ spaces with maximal volume ratio \cite[Theorem 1.1]{DPG} naturally lead to the following result for balls with almost maximal volume: \begin{theo} Let $(X,\dist,o)$ be a non-collapsed strong Kato limit space associated to $f$.
-Then for any $\epsilon\in (0,1)$ there exists $\delta\in (0,1)$ depending only on $n,f,\epsilon$ such that if $x\in X$ and $r \in (0, \delta\sqrt{T}]$ satisfy then the ball $B_{r/2}(x)$ satisfies the Reifenberg property, that is, for any $y\in B_{r/2}(x)$ and $s\in (0,r/4)$, \end{theo}
+We obtained these property through two key results: \begin{itemize} \item the almost monotonicity of the heat ratio (that is to say Theorem \ref{Theo:heatratio} for the special value $s=t/2=\tau/4$); \item a rigidity result for $\RCD(0,n)$ spaces $(Z,d_Z,\cH^n)$ for which there exist $\tau>0$ and $z\in Z$ such that $(4\pi \tau)^{\frac n2}\, H(\tau,z,z)=1$ (see \cite[End of Proof of Theorem 5.9]{CMT2}). \end{itemize} Similarly, the almost monotonicity of the volume ratio granted by \tref{th:AlmostBishopGromov} and the rigidity of $\RCD(0,n)$ spaces with maximal volume ratio \cite[Theorem 1.1]{DPG} naturally lead to the following result for balls with almost maximal volume: \begin{theo} Let $(X,\dist,o)$ be a non-collapsed strong Kato limit space associated to $f$.
+Then for any $\epsilon\in (0,1)$ there exists $\delta\in (0,1)$ depending only on $n,f,\epsilon$ such that if $x\in X$ and $r \in (0, \delta\sqrt{T}]$ satisfy then the ball $B_{r/2}(x)$ satisfies the Reifenberg property \eqref{eq:Reif}. \end{theo}

-As in \cite{CMT2}, there are two alternative ways for deriving H\"older regularity of balls with the Reifenberg property: either by the intrinsic Reifenberg theorem of Cheeger and Colding mentioned above, or as a consequence of a recent idea of Cheeger, Jiang and Naber \cite{CJN} based on a transformation theorem.
+As in \cite{CMT2}, there are two alternative ways for deriving the H\"older regularity of balls satisfying the Reifenberg property: either by the intrinsic Reifenberg theorem of Cheeger and Colding mentioned above, or as a consequence of a recent idea of Cheeger, Jiang and Naber \cite{CJN} based on a transformation theorem.
 The advantage of the latter approach is that it gives a more quantitative statement and proves that harmonic almost splitting maps are bi-Hölder.
 In \cite[Theorem 5.14]{CMT2} we proved a transformation theorem under a strong Kato bound, which can be easily rephrased for complete manifolds and under our weaker condition \eqref{eq:newstrong} on the function $f$.
 Then the same argument as in \cite{CJN} yields the following :

 \begin{theo} Let $f\colon (0,T]\rightarrow \R_+$ be a non-decreasing function satisfying For any $\alpha\in (0,1)$ there exists $\delta\in (0,1)$ depending only on $n,f,\alpha$ such that if $(M^n,g)$ is a complete Riemannian manifold satisfying \eqref{eq:bound}, for any $x\in M$ and $r\in (0,\sqrt{T})$ for which